Make back-to-school-lunches count for nutrition

 - Beverages - Milk and water are best

 - Wash out lunchboxes with warm, sudsy water every night

-- Chill food prior to storing in the lunchbox
+- Chill food before storing it in the lunchbox

 - Use frozen-solid ice packs

-Packing lunches from home is an economical and nutritious way to feed your children when they are at school, but it does take some advance planning and prep to have a good outcome.
-Let your creative juices flow so that kids are excited about lunchtime.
+Packing lunches from home is an economical and nutritious way to feed your children at school, but it does take some planning and prep.
+Let your creative juices flow so kids are excited about lunchtime.

 - Cold, crunchy cereal with Greek yogurt for protein and seasonal fruit is a favorite.